 Property prices are on the increase – and there’s no indication of a potential downturn • You sit within the top income tax brackets – which means you’re eligible for the biggest tax breaks

 No alterations to the tax laws around negative gearing have been foreshadowed

 If you’re unsure whether or not to proceed with an investment you have in mind, have one of Greenhalgh Pickard’s accountants crunch the numbers for you.

 Expert help regards all legal and accounting aspects of property transactions is available at Greenhalgh Pickard.

-Simply call (07) 5444 1022 today to book an appointment at Caloundra, Kawana Waters, Coolum Beach or Airlie Beach.
+Simply call (07) 5444 1022 today to book an appointment at Caloundra, Kawana Waters, Buderim and Coolum Beach.